Proj3ktx/AF_Portfolio/README.md

 ## Develop

 - [X] install note js in windows
-- crash course on vue js
+- [X] crash course on vue js
-- setup a vue JS project
+- [X] setup a vue JS project
-- setup vue material design library in the project
+- [X] setup vuetify design library in the project
 - create the landing page
 - create the other website pages
 - add a contact me and about me page(could be included in the landing page)